Matt Behrendt: Colorado Ice

 Behrendt signed with the Colorado Ice of the Indoor Football League, playing in 3 games near the end of the 2015 Indoor Football League season.
 His jersey number was 2, the only time Behrendt has not worn number 16.
 His professional debut was also his first start for the Ice against the Nebraska Danger; the Danger defeated the Ice, but Nebraska head coach Mike Davis commented, "Tonight they did some things on us early - that Behrendt kid is going to be a force."
 By the end of the season, Behrendt threw for 243 yards and three touchdowns to five interceptions, and also caught one pass for 12 yards.

 Green Bay Blizzard

 Behrendt returned to Wisconsin to play for the Green Bay Blizzard the following two IFL seasons.
-Neither year resulted in a playoff birth, although his first season contained success, winning IFL Player of the Week for weeks 12 and 15, and also tying for the league lead in touchdowns passes with 63.
+Neither year resulted in a playoff berth, although his first season contained success, winning IFL Player of the Week for weeks 12 and 15, and also tying for the league lead in touchdown passes with 63.
 2017 in particular was a difficult year; Behrendt finished 2017 on injured reserve, and the Blizzard ended up with a record of 3–13.
 Behrendt spent 2018 out of football.